mhassan2/splunk-n-box/README.md

 - Perfromance on OSX is noticeably less than Linux runs.
 So be aware that you may not be able to bring up as many containers will similar hardware resources.
 - Do not run any local splunkd instances on docker-host (where script is used).
 It will prevent containers from starting due to interace binding.
 - OSX runs splunks (inside containers) will bind to local loopback interface IP aliases.
 Hosts will not be reachable from outside your laptop.
 This is not the case in Linux runs.
+- Default docker settings on OSX are limited.
+You need to change it to take advantage of all avaiable memory and CPU (under preferences).